shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the form:

-- change the label for project description
+- Change the label for project description
-- increase the size of project description field
+- Increase the size of project description field
-- add columns to the form
+- Add columns to the form

 1. Navigate to the Power Apps Maker portal `https://make.powerapps.com`